jaytolentino/birdfeed_plusplus/README.md

 * Advanced: User can "reply" to any tweet on their home timeline
   * The user that wrote the original tweet is automatically "@" replied in compose
 * Advanced: Improve the user interface and theme the app to feel twitter branded
+* Advanced: User can click on a tweet to be taken to a "detail view" of that tweet
+  * Advanced: User can take favorite (and unfavorite) or reweet actions on a tweet

 - - -